hamzaaamer/hamzaaamer/README.md

 - 👋 Hi, I’m Hamza
 - 👀 I’m interested in Coding and PC gaming
-- 🌱 I’m currently learning JavaScript
+- 🌱 Trying to put consciousness in Ai
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me https://linktr.ee/azrael_7